abhishek-maurya576/chandraSlide/README.md

 Because the dataset is too large to be stored on GitHub, you need to upload it to your Google Drive.

-1. Upload your dataset folder (e.g., `moon`) to a directory in your Google Drive.
-For example, you might have it at `My Drive/ChandraSlide/moon`.
+1. Upload your raw dataset folders (e.g., `moon`, `mars`) to a directory in your Google Drive.
+For example, you might have it at `My Drive/ChandraSlide/datasets/`.

 ### 2. Colab Notebook Setup